GPIB till USB omvandlare

 Revision 2 PCB

-We will soon have boards for sale.
+We have boards for sale.
 The boards are 70mmx80mm and uses all-SMD parts, except for a LED-bar for status.
 They also have a jumper to accomodate the boot-loader I intend to incorporate.
 The boards are of professional quality, plated,soldermasked and silk-screened.
-The cost per bare board will be 20€ plus postage.
-Postage and packing to Europe is 4€ with priority mail.
+The cost per bare board is 20€ plus postage.
+Postage and packing to Europe is 6€ with priority mail.
 Please send an email to projects@dalton.ax if you are interested.

 Bill Of Materials